 Today we visit the Adelaide Botanic Garden, home to a diverse range of plants from Australia and around the world.
 We take a guided walk through the different ecosystems including the conservatory and the palm house which contains plants from Madagascar.
 We next move to Fermoy House and the adjacent museum to see the extraordinary private art collection of David Roche and enjoy morning tea.
 The collection, now bequeathed to the Roche Foundation, contains over 3,000 works of decorative and fine art, antiques, painting and sculpture amassed over a sixty-year period.
 Later in the day we travel by coach to Carrick Hill estate.
 The stately home and 40 hectares of gardens has survived with most of the original contents intact.
 Carrick Hill houses the private collection of the original owners and art patrons Sir Edward and Lady Ursula Hayward and includes contemporary European and Australian paintings and decorative arts.
 Overnight Adelaide (B)

 Saturday November 21: Barossa Valley

 We depart Adelaide by coach to the Barossa Valley for a guided heritage tour of the Seppeltsfield Estate winery, the 1851 homestead, Elm walk, distillery and blending cellars and learn the family history and their influence on the Australian wine industry.
 We enjoy a leisurely lunch showcasing the best Barossa produce at the Fino restaurant on the Estate.
 We return to Adelaide via the historic Langmeil Church, established by the Lutherans at Tanunda.
-Tonight, we enjoy a performance together.
+Tonight, we enjoy a performance together (depending on restrictions).
 Overnight Adelaide (B, L)

 Sunday November 22: Adelaide Hills and Hahndorf

 This morning we head to the Adelaide Hills to Hahndorf, Australia’s oldest German settlement dating back to 1838.
 We visit ‘The Cedars’, and enjoy a guided tour of the home, garden and studio of renowned father and daughter artists Hans and Nora Heysen, with over 200 original works on display.
 This afternoon we enjoy farewell lunch and we return to Adelaide.
 Overnight Adelaide (B, L)